-Over years of working with Medical, Defense, Industrial, and other markets, PEKO has learned that silk screening on metal is difficult to come by service.
-As such, we’ve created our own metal fabrication silk screen division.
+Over time, PEKO has learned that silk screening on metal is a difficult service to come by.
+To address this gap, we’ve created our own metal silk screening division to offer as an ancillary service to our machinery and equipment contract manufacturing customers.
 Our team has mastered the process and can provide the highest quality prints to meet customer specifications.

 Silk screen printing on metal is a delicate and nuanced process.
 It may look easy but creating a process and having the discipline to follow it is of utmost importance.
 Steps 1 to 7 describe the process of creating the screen, and steps 8 thru 11 describe the process of applying the ink.